Keycloak multi-tenancy architecture

 • Users only have access to their realm and do not see customers from other realms.

-• This is the simplest approach, as multi-kingdom architecture requires less development time for functional implementation.
+• This is the simplest approach, as multi-realm architecture requires less development time for functional implementation.

 Cons: